Factory-Labs/Bank-App/README.md

 The contracts have undergone multiple security reviews:

-1. [Bank Prelimanary Audit by Consensus Due Dilligence 05_2023.pdf] - Available in repo
+1. [Bank Prelimanary Audit by Consensus Due Dilligence 05_2023.pdf] - Available in repo.
+This report was produced with regards to a package of work carried out by Factory Labs.
 2. [Code4rena Factory DAO Audit](https://code4rena.com/reports/2022-05-factorydao) - Additional review of Bank-related contracts

 ## Features